burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.3.6 - Fixed linting and added default export

+- **Deno Lint and Default Export**: Fixed linting issues and added support for packages and cli at the same time

 ### Version 1.3.5 - Fixed ESBuild Dependency